• Skip to primary navigation

 This hadn’t been the only time he ran right over the top of someone.
 He’d run over the top of Michelle twice and then later Steve too, in similar unexplained ways.
 Clearly there WAS a reason and it was one of the reasons such a valuable horse was given to me as dangerous.

-It took some time for him to be ready to open up the vulnerable, scared part of him to show me the depths behind what was going on.
+It took clearing up many layers of smaller fears before he was ready to open up the vulnerable, scared part of him and show me the depths behind what was going on.
 He may not have even KNOWN how to tell me this back at the beginning – I certainly haven’t known what was behind a lot of my own reactions until after I’ve had the understanding and released them.

 From our earlier work around the stresses and tensions he had about simple things like being haltered, he at last gained enough confidence in me to show me what had happened to him to cause these incredibly dangerous “run over the top of you” reactions.
 I’m telling you that – like my “minor” sexual abuse – most people wouldn’t have thought this was a big enough deal to cause an enormous trauma type reaction like that.